sigstore/model-transparency/slsa_for_models/README.md

 # SLSA for Models

-To protect the supply chain of traditional software against tampering (like in the [Solarwinds attack][solarwinds]), we can generate SLSA provenance, for example by using the [SLSA L3 GitHub generator][slsa-generator].

 This project shows how we can use the [SLSA L3 GitHub generator][slsa-generator] to generate SLSA provenance for ML models.
 The SLSA generator was originally developed for traditional software to protect against tampering with builds,